choycoy/choycoy.github.io/_posts/2022-12-19-04-automatic-differentiation-and-linear-regression-practice.markdown

 ```
 [[98.556465]]
 ```
-If the student studies 9 hours and 30 minutes, they will get abour 98.5.
+If the student studies 9 hours and 30 minutes, they will get about 98.5.